Local SEO for Medical Practices: Getting Found by Patients in Your Area

 How Winning Medical Practices Approach Local SEO?

-Step 1: Optimize Google Business Profile Completely
+Step 1: Optimise Google Business Profile Completely

 Ensure all information is current: hours, phone, address, website, and all services listed.
 Add high-quality photos of your practice, team, and patient areas (avoid stock photos).
 Post updates regularly (new services, team additions, hours changes).
 Respond to all reviews within 24 hours, including negative ones professionally.
 A well-maintained GBP shows patients you're actively engaged.